nimblegeek/Python-Mini-Projects/README.md

+# Python Mini Projects
+A collection of practice projects in Python.

-# QuizGame
+## 1. QuizGame

-First python practice project.
+Answer questions and get a score at the end.

-## Scope and functionality
+### Scope and functionality
 User being prompted with questions and given a choice of answers.
 If the answer is correct, the user gets a point.
 If the answer is wrong, the user gets no points.
 At the end of the game, the user is given a total score.

 ## Kudos